sleirsgoevy/ps4-rop-8cc/README.md

 ## Known bugs

-* Code using global or static variables won't compile.
-Use `mmap` if you are not happy with 64KB of stack.
+* ~~Code using global or static variables won't compile.
+Use `mmap` if you are not happy with 64KB of stack.~~ Probably fixed.
 * The constant-parsing code stores constants as `int` internally.
 This means that 64-bit constants won't work.
 * 64-bit integer comparison is always signed.
 * Arithmetic shift right is not supported (yet).